msyk/FMDataAPI/README.md

   Added the getContainerData(URL) method to the FMDataAPI class for accessing container data from the url containing /Streaming/MainDB.
   [BUG FIX] The FileMakerRelation class's toArray method didn't return array (Thanks to Talwinder Singh).
 - 2022-12-28: [Ver.29]
-  Fixed the 'HTTP/2 stream 0 was not closed cleanly' problem with the new FileMaker (Thanks to @thijsmeijer) Also fixed the getPortalNames issue for single record relation (Thanks to @PGMMattias).
+  Fixed the 'HTTP/2 stream 0 was not closed cleanly' problem with the new FileMaker (Thanks to @thijsmeijer).
+  Also fixed the getPortalNames issue for single record relation (Thanks to @PGMMattias).
 - 2023-06-20: [Ver.30]
   The toArray() method bug fixed.
 In same cases, it returned [].
 (Thanks to @PGMMattias).
+- 2023-11-24: [Ver.31]
+  The curlErrorMessage() method returns the error message from curl (Thanks to @P1-Roger).
+  Corrected phpdoc issue (Thanks to @patacra).

 ## API Differences between ver.8 and 7.
 ### FMDataAPI class